collinschepers/spotify_to_tidal_basic_gui/readme.md

 python -m pip install keyring
 ```

-> ⚠️ **Note:** Your fork already contains the original CLI files, so there’s no need to install the original repository separately.

----

 ## 🔧 Setup

 1. Go to the [Spotify Developer Dashboard](https://developer.spotify.com/dashboard) and create a new app.